Pix-xiP/necronomicon/better.md

-# Pix's Necronomicon of Software
+# Pix's Necronomicon of Software and Tools

 This is inspired by the [awesome](https://github.com/sindresorhus/awesome) repos that have lead me to cool tools, so this is just my take on that, a list of awesome software I've found while passing through cyberspace